doriantaylor/rb-forget-passwords/README.md

     Running authenticator daemon on fcgi://localhost:10101/
     $

-> Note: You may want to put some kind of watcher on this process; if it
+> Note: You may want to put some kind of watcher on this process; if
-> ever happens to crash, your website will hurl `500`s until you fix it.
+> it ever happens to crash, your website will hurl `500` errors until
+> you fix it.

 ## Installation